Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Introduction

-In this paper we address these issues for the one-dimensional Ising--Kac model evolving under Kawasaki exchange dynamics.
-Our goal is to show that, under a suitable scaling, a Kac coarse-grained field converges to a one-dimensional stochastic Cahn--Hilliard equation.
+In this paper we address these issues for the one-dimensional Ising-Kac model evolving under Kawasaki exchange dynamics.
+Under a suitable scaling, our goal is to show that a Kac coarse-grained field converges to a one-dimensional stochastic Cahn–Hilliard equation.

 \paragraph{Assumptions and main result.}